Print

 amazon-response

-Note that the example response above contains no order data, since my Amazon Seller account isn't actually used for selling.
+Note that the example response above contains no order data, since my Amazon Seller account isn't used for selling.
 If you're in the same situation and want to test out some endpoints, you can fetch a sample response by running a request to Amazon's Sandbox API.
 You'll use the same access token.

 • Application: Custom